oscahui/final-project/README.md

 # Back End
 Python, Tensorfolow and Scikit-Learn have been utilised to build the models.
-Please ensure to uninstall Tensorflow-CPU if you do not have a CUDA-eanbled (Nvidia) video card.
+If you do not have a CUDA-enabled (Nvidia) video card, please install Tensorflow-cpu instead and uninstall Tensorflow.
 Data was loaded on a postgre DB and SQLAlchemy was utilised to interact with the DB.

 # Front End